rangle/ngCourse2/handout/forms/ux/visual_cues_for_users.md

 .ng-dirty {}
 ```

-Note the three pairs.
+Note the three pairs:
 - valid / invalid
 - untouched / touched
 - pristine / dirty

-These pairs can be used in many combinations in your CSS, to change style based on the three separate flags they represent.
-Angular will toggle between the pairs on each input, as the state of the input changes.
+These pairs can be used in many combinations in your CSS to change style based on the three separate flags they represent.
+Angular will toggle between the pairs on each input as the state of the input changes.

 ```css
 /* field has been unvisited and unchanged */